D1Asif/my-app-node-docker/README.md

 ## Start a container from an image
 > Note 1: -it flag stands fro interactive.
 (It keeps the terminal interactive)

 > Note 2: If the image is not pulled yet, then runnin gthis command would pull the image from dockerhub and then start a container from the image

+> Note 3: If you want to set a name of the container use this flag: `--name <Name of the container>`

 ```
 docker run -it <Name of the image>
 ```